La cuisine provençale

 His seasonal cuisine is inventive, neat, surprising.
 Every day the Chef lets himself be carried away by the market and its mood, but the result on the plate is always fresh and delicious.

-8. Christopher Hache à Eygalières
+8. Christopher Hache in Eygalières

 The Chef Christopher Hache honors the tasty cuisine of Provence, and more particularly of the Alpilles.